Burning Man Photos 2012 by Scott London

 As in previous years, I shot all the images using Canon DSLRs.
 I made the mistake of carrying three cameras for much of the week (in order to avoid lens-changes in a dusty environment).
 The result was that I lost more flexibility than I gained.
 My bag was simply too heavy and too unwieldly most of the time, and all it did was wear me out.

 I shot almost 3,000 frames over the course of 7 days.
-I brought my trusty Canon 5D and 20D cameras out again this year.
+I brought my trusty Canon 5D and 20D cameras out again in 2012.
 It was the 7th and 8th year, respectively, for the two cameras and they both performed flawlessly—in spite of all the abuse they get each year.
-That said, I relied on a newer pair of cameras (a 5D Mark II and a 5D Mark III) to do the heavy lifting this time.
+That said, I relied on a newer pair of cameras (a 5D Mark II and a 5D Mark III) to do the heavy lifting this time around.